 Discussion: The list should not be bulleted.
-The contents of the (now bulleted) list should conform to how the related statements are constructed in the baseline.Resolution: REVISE
+The contents of the (now bulleted) list should conform to how the related statements are constructed in the baseline.

+The relationship between MIB variables and the corresponding field in the Extended Capabilities element is described in Table 9-153.
+However Table 9-153 is not normative.
+Hence it has to be restated (in normative language) in Clause 11.

+Cl.
+11.22.6.2 is missing details on how the setting of the MIB variables dot11SecureLTFImplemented and dot11RSTARequiresPMFActivated relate to the corresponding fields in the Extended Capabilities element.

+Resolution: REVISE

 TGaz Editor: The following paragraphs in Cl.
 11.22.6.2 already exist in the baseline and should not be shown as new text (should not be underlined).

 A STA in which dot11FineTimingMsmtRespActivated is false shall set the Fine Timing Measurement Responder field of the Extended Capabilities element to 0.